logar16/ScavengerWorldUnity/README.md

 * A signal will be given when winter is approaching and then soon thereafter, winter will arrive.
 * When winter comes, each team will have its stockpile evaluated and calculations will be made to decide how many of its members will survive.
 * Excesses of resources result in additional offspring for next year.
 And then the cycle repeats.

+## TODOs

+* Improve dynamic object creation in editor
+* Enforce more rules and add options to tune (or separate classes)
+* Build more training zones
+* Build the full game
+* Allow team-level control as well as per-unit control